MPdaedalus/CompressHuffman/README.md

 # Usage

-feed your dataset byte[record][recordData] for an in memory dataset or Iterable byte[recordData] for retrieval from DB to the Constructor.
+Feed your dataset byte[record][recordData] for an in memory dataset or Iterable byte[recordData] for retrieval from DB to the Constructor.

 You can then use compress(byte[]) decompress(byte[])  after the HuffmanTree has been generated.